ratneshwaran/eva/README.md

-# Mind AI by 40seconds.org
+# Eva by 40seconds.org / Ratneshwaran M

 A mental health support AI assistant that provides empathetic conversations and support.